Hyperbuilder/CreateTechnicalBot/README.md

 # CreateTechnicalBot

-a Discord.JS Bot with a SQlite3 Database for storing suggestions Rcon Connection to Minecraft servers
-Status checker for Minecraft servers
+a Discord.JS Bot with a SQlite3 Database for storing suggestions RCON Connection to Minecraft servers.
+This has been Disabled for now Status checker for Minecraft servers